 In the northwest corner of the cistern, there are two Medusa heads under two columns.
 These two sculptures are one of the Roman masterpieces.
 Medusa heads used as a base under these columns are unknown where and how they were brought.
 According to legend, Medusa is one of three Gorgons, the female monster of the underworld in Greek mythology.
 Of these three sisters, Medusa, the head of a snake, has the power to turn those who care for her into stone.
 According to one view, Gorgona paintings and sculptures were used to protect large buildings and private places at that time, and that is why Medusa’s head was placed.

 According to another rumor, Medusa was a girl who boasted with her black eyes, long hair and a beautiful body.
 Medusa loved Zeus’ son Perseus.
 Meanwhile, Athena liked Perseus and was jealous of Medusa.
 That’s why Athena turned Medusa’s hair into snakes.
 After that, everyone who caught the eye with Medussa turned to stone.
 Later, Perseus cut off Medusa’s head and took advantage of her power to defeat many enemies.
 Based on this, the Head of Medusa was engraved on the sword hilt in Byzantium and placed opposite to the column bases.
 The reason it is placed upside down is the fear of rumor.
+Medusa Heads are what are making Basilica Cistern architecture more breathtaking!

 6. Weeping Column (Tear Column)

-There is a column in the underground palace, which immediately stands out among the others: Because there are tear-like shapes on this column, and the column “cries” like it never stops.
+Also, Basilica Cistern architecture has a column in the underground palace, which immediately stands out among the others: Because there are tear-like shapes on this column, and the column “cries” like it never stops.
 More than 7000 slaves worked in the construction of the palace.
 Hundreds of slaves died.
 According to legend, this column was made for slaves who died.
 It is said that the crying sounds of these slaves were heard after the palace closed the visit.
 This is too mysterious!
 You can make a wish by throwing money in the water in front of this column.

 Basilica Cistern is an important museum that you should visit during your Sultanahmet trip.
 The cistern is also a very important place in Istanbul’s cultural and artistic life.
 Various concerts and recitals are held here.
 You should definitely visit here, you should come to the eye with Medusa heads.
 Believe me, the legend is coming true: You are frozen in front of their beauty.